DNA Paternity Test - Legal or Peace of Mind

 A DNA paternity test determines whether a tested man is the biological father of a tested child.
 Our legal DNA test provides proper documentation to present as evidence in a court of law.
 Our certified collectors follow strict "chain of custody protocols".

 If you do not require a legal DNA test and are testing for personal knowledge, we offer a peace of mind test.
 However, the results for these DNA tests are not court admissible.
-Results for standard DNA testing are available in three business days.
+Results for standard DNA testing are available in 1-2 business days.

 If the alleged father cannot be found, is unwilling to participate in the test or is deceased there are options.
 Call us and we can discuss your personal situation.
 If one or more of the tested parties is out of state we can arrange to have their sample collected.

 DNA Maternity Test

 A DNA maternity test determines whether a tested woman is the biological mother of a tested child.
 Results for standard testing is available in three business days.

 A Twin ZYGOSTIY test determines whether twins are fraternal or identical.

 Families have unique situations in which testing may require DNA samples from various family members.
 If the father, or alleged father, is not available for testing, we can determine a family relationship by taking DNA samples of the grandparents, aunts and uncles and/or siblings.